CLI arguments are everything that you pass after the

 The command-line arguments have two forms; the parameter and the flag

-However, a list of command line flags are also available:
+A list of command-line flags and parameters are available:

 The following CLI flags determine which network the RSK node will connect to.

 --main: Indicates that the configuration for the RSK Mainnet (public network) should be used.